-We have substantial debt and may incur substantial additional debt, which could adversely affect our financial health and our ability to obtain financing in the future, react to changes in our business and make payments on the notes.
+We have substantial debt, which could adversely affect our financial health and our ability to obtain financing in the future, react to changes in our business and make payments under the notes.

-As of December 31, 2006, we had \$570.1 million in aggregate principal amount of debt outstanding.
-We may also increase the amount of our indebtedness in the future.
-We also have \$120.0 million of credit available to us under our existing secured credit facility.
+As of December 31, 2009, we had \$1,622.7 million in aggregate principal amount of debt outstanding of which \$1,271.9 was secured.
+We also have up to \$101.0 million available to us to be used for general corporate purposes under our existing and new credit facilities.
+We may increase the amount of our indebtedness in the future which would further exacerbate the risks listed below.